ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 ::: {.notes}

-You work and work and work on your software project.
-From time to time, you will release your project.
+As you will keep working on your software project, you will make releases of your project.
+You will want to share your work with others, get their feedback, add some features, fix some bugs, and release the next version.

 The releases will have some version number.
 Versions indicate what features and bugs are present in a release.

 There are several ways of versioning software projects.